deltonwentworth/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: POCC Projects
+This blog will have the projects that Delton Wentworth completed while working at the Proof of Concept Center
 ---